pyaetheiN/Expense-Tracker/README.md

 # Expense Tracker

 This is my solution to a beginner JavaScript project.
+I mainly focused on the functionality of the project so I didn't include styling and media queries.

 ## Overview